 - 1 ¼ cups shredded low fat Mexican Cheese

-- Green Onions, black olives, salsa, etc.
+- Extra Ingredients: Green Onions, black olives, salsa, etc. Fat Free Sour Cream

-- Cut the refrigerated biscuits into fourths and stir them in the meat mixture.
+- Cut the refrigerated biscuits into fourths and add the meat over the biscuits.
 Then you just dump it all in a greased casserole (I use 8 X 11) and bake for 25 minutes until the biscuits are cooked through.

 - Serving Size: ⅙th of the recipe

 - Calories: 372